 You’re under immense stress here, but a medical malpractice personal injury case causes undue challenges you must now handle on your own.
 The insurance company isn’t on your side, but we can take on the insurance companies and help you get a sufficient settlement.
 We protect your personal information with our solid attorney-client relationship.

 A witness is a person who answers questions in court under oath during a trial or deposition, and the statement is a testimony.
-Whether the person is there to provide an expert opinion or as a lay witness makes a huge difference on whether the testimony is permissible and when.
+Whether the person is there to provide an expert opinion or as a lay witness makes a massive difference in whether the testimony is permissible and when.

 Sometimes, the line between an expert and a lay witness varies in different jurisdictions and court systems.
 Since this is a brain injury case that falls under personal injury law, most judges allow intimate acquaintance witnesses to speak.
 While you can’t provide information on the evidence for the case, you can describe what happened, your feelings, and other essential information.